 The University of Colorado Anschutz Medical Campus is committed to providing equal opportunities and fostering the personal growth and development of all students.
 AMC strives to accomplish these goals on behalf of students with disabilities.
-The staff of the Office of Disability, Access, and Inclusion (ODAI) is available to aid students with disabilities and arrange for reasonable accommodations.
+The staff of the Office of Disability, Access, and Inclusion (ODAI) are available to aid students with disabilities and arrange for reasonable accommodations.
 They also work continuously with members of the campus community to identify solutions to attitudinal and architectural barriers that might impede the successful completion of studies by a student with a disability.

 The staff of the Office of Disability, Access, and Inclusion (ODAI) can serve most efficiently and effectively when an aid or service is requested well in advance by a student.
+The services are free, private and confidential.
 Students are encouraged to take the following important steps to obtain accommodations: